-This course is an introduction to the an accounting software program.
+This course is an introduction to an accounting software program.
 Students use the software to record transactions related to sales, sales invoicing, purchases, purchase invoicing, receipts, payments, and payroll.
 Students also use the software to generate financial statements and other financial reports.
-NOTE: It is helpful, though not required for students taking ENTR 2030 Entrepreneurship Accounting to have had either high school bookkeeping classes or have taken BUS 120 Accounting I.
+NOTE: It is helpful, though not required for students taking ENTR 2030 Entrepreneurship Accounting to have had either high school bookkeeping classes or have taken BSAD 1200-Principles of Accounting I.

 In the course, the student will gain insights essential for marketing their entrepreneurial venture utilizing innovative and financially responsible marketing strategies.
 Students will develop an understanding of traditional and non-traditional entrepreneurial marketing strategies.
 Prepare marketing strategies with associated tactics to launch and sustain an entrepreneurial venture.

 The student will explore legal issues related to business entities.
 Students will review contracts, articles of incorporation and the filing process, intellectual property, employment, personnel policies and procedures, the hiring process, job descriptions, disciplinary actions, and business insurance.

 ENTR 2090 ENTREPRENEURSHIP BUSINESS PLAN (3)

 The student will evaluate a business concept and write a sound business plan.
 Students will assess the strengths and weaknesses of a business concept; collect, analyze and organize market research data into a marketing plan; and prepare the financial projections for their business concept.
 Students will be able to identify and evaluate various resources available for funding small business.